 However, FMSCA is given discretion to mandate trucking companies by federal law, which allows them to shut down companies because of safety violations.
 In fact, the Administration recently ordered the Judson Mobley Logging Inc. (based out of Georgia) to halt all operations.
 FMSCA had previously inspected the company and found multiple violations, including drug and alcohol testing violations; driver qualification violations; and violations of vehicle maintenance regulations.
 Then, in May, investigators found the company had continued to operate (with the same violations) following the inspection.
 As a result, the company was immediately shut down because of the safety hazards their trucks posed to other drivers on the road.

 "Safety is our number-one priority," said U.S. Transportation Secretary Ray LaHood.
 "We will not allow commercial truck companies that recklessly disregard safety to continue operating on the nation's roadways."

 Since heavy truck loads can shift unpredictably and cause a serious wreck, drivers of passenger vehicles should be proactive.
 Don't tailgate, and stay out of large trucks' blind spots.
 Avoid pulling out in front of trucks with large loads and steer clear of trucks in inclement weather.
 Trucking accidents can be tragic, but many can be prevented with driver awareness.

-The truck accident attorneys at Aaron Sachs and Associates represent accident victims throughout Missouri: we have offices in Springfield, Joplin, Columbia, Cape Girardeau and Kansas City.
+The truck accident attorneys at Aaron Sachs & Associates, P.C. represent accident victims throughout Missouri: we have offices in Springfield, Joplin, Columbia, Cape Girardeau and Kansas City.
 To schedule an appointment for an initial consultation, please call 1-888-777-AUTO, or visit our website.